 Preheat the oven to 350 degrees F. Grease a 1 1/2 quart baking dish.

-For the filling, drain the sweet potatoes and place in a bowl.
-Add the salt, vanilla, cinnamon, sugar, melted margarine, and eggs.
-Mix with a potato masher or spoon until combined.
+For the filling, place the drained sweet potatoes in a bowl.
+Add the salt, vanilla, cinnamon, sugar, melted butter, and eggs.
+Mix with a potato masher or spoon until smooth combined.

 Transfer the sweet potato mixture to the greased baking dish.

-For the topping, mix together the melted margarine, flour, brown sugar, and pecans in a bowl.
+For the topping, mix together the melted butter, flour, brown sugar, and pecans in a bowl.
 Sprinkle the topping evenly over the sweet potato filling.

 Place the baking dish in the oven and bake at 350 degrees F for 30 minutes or until heated through and the topping is slightly browned.